The 39.6 percent top tax rate

-Before the tax law was changed last year, the highest possible tax rate was 35 percent.
-The signing of the American Taxpayer Relief Act into law bumped the top tax rate up 4.6 percentage points.
+Before the tax law was changed in 2012, the highest possible tax rate was 35 percent.
+It's now 4.6 percentage points higher.

 Wealthier individuals face a possible 39.6 percent tax on a portion of their wages, also known as ordinary income, once they exceed a certain threshold.

 The income triggers are indexed for inflation.
 For the 2016 tax year, for example, married couples' combined income must exceed $466,950 to be taxed at the top rate.
 For 2017, earnings above $470,700 by joint filers will be subject to the highest tax rate.